munniomer/Secure-and-Private-AI-Scholarship-Challenge/munira_log.md

 ### Day 36: Aug 2 , 2019
 Started learning OpenCV with Python for Image and Video Analysis for the Challenge showcase project

+### Day 37: Aug 3 , 2019
+Finsihed the lessons of Secure and Private course